Free: Healthy 5-Ingredient Meals EbookGet It Now

 I’ve been making variations of this homemade Cajun seasoning recipe for a few years now, starting with the Cajun keto onion rings I used it for first.
 But when I made low carb jambalaya recently, I thought it would be helpful to share how to make cajun seasoning mix for it as well, in its own post.

-This blend can be used in so many different ways (sharing plenty of ideas below, from main dishes and keto meats to sides to pasta), and adds a balanced bit of savory and spice flavor to just about anything.
+This blend can be used in so many different ways in your cooking (sharing plenty of ideas below, from main dishes and keto meats to sides to pasta), and adds a balanced bit of savory and spice flavor to just about anything.
 From my experience, it has authentic flavor without being too complicated — that makes it the best Cajun seasoning in my book!

 What Is Cajun Seasoning?

 Cajun seasoning is a blend of spices and dried herbs, originating in Louisiana.
 Cajun cuisine often includes bell peppers, onions, and celery as well.
 You can buy the spice mix, but it’s super easy to make your own homemade cajun seasoning… and takes just 5 minutes.